 If you think this is a stretch for my Friday Cocktails, then you didn’t see just how much booze I’ve put into this concoction!
 It’s everywhere I tell ya!
 Booze in the cake, even more in the frosting and then because I wasn’t sure that was quite enough I thought an extra touch with a drizzle would be necessary.
 I think I had the idea to do this but I’m not sure…Jessica posted these Bacon Banana Cupcakes with Peanut Butter Frosting + a Bourbon Drizzle (were those a homage to Elvis or what?) last week and I can’t remember if I said…’Hey, I want to do the same thing and I’ll use your recipe!’ or ‘Hey, that’s a great idea and I’ll use your recipe!”
-Really I can’t…blame it on the booze if you must but the drizzle was a great idea, her recipe was perfect and yes, I ate some off the spoon!
+Really I can’t…blame it on the booze if you must but the drizzle was a great idea, this recipe for Jack Daniels Honey Whiskey Cupcakes with a Boozy Drizzle was perfect and yes, I ate some of that drizzle with a spoon!

 I made these cupcakes for my daughter Lauren.
 Her birthday is tomorrow.
 Thirty years!!!
 How on earth does a 39 year old woman have a child who is 30?
 Talk about a miracle huh?
 But the real miracle is my girl.
 My sweet girl who was just living her life like so many of us when she was diagnosed with breast cancer.
 The same girl who was so afraid of strangers that I used customer service at grocery stores to get her used to them.
 I would have her go to the Customer Service desk and ask them a question about where we could find something, always urging her to remember that the WORST thing that could ever happen is they would not know.
 I know it seemed a silly task but it helped.
 As she got a bit older those days were a thing of the past and my adolescent girl would take off on her own; shopping with mom was embarrassing.
 I guess I showed her…if she got too far awry and was nowhere to be seen when I was ready to leave a store; I would have the checkout person call her on the intercom.
 As much as she hated that; she obviously hated walking the aisles with me more because I remember doing that on several occasions!
 ‘Would Lauren Kiebel please come to the checkout; your mom is waiting!’